alex-call/Physics-188-Final-Project/README.md

 CMS data is stored in the data folder.
 Users should not need to interact with this folder.

-All necessary packages are documented in requirements.md
+All necessary packages are documented in requirements.txt